TROOP MITRE WORK WEEKEND

 There is a small fee to help cover costs.

-The registration fee covers meals and lodging.
+The registration fee helps cover meal costs.
 We want everyone who would like to come to be able to attend.
 If this fee schedule prevents your attendance, please contact us at troopmitre@gmail.com to request financial assistance.

 Meals

-The registration fee covers seven meals from Friday breakfast through Sunday breakfast.
+Seven meals are included in the event from Friday breakfast through Sunday breakfast.
 To help our volunteer cooks with planning, indicate on the registration form which meals you will attend and if you can bring a contribution for the dessert bar.
 Our cooks will accommodate any special dietary needs listed on your registration form.

 Thursday dinner is on your own.
 Participants may want to eat in town or bring food for that meal.
 If you want to cook Thursday evening, you may use the kitchens in the LVP, Kiva, or Kickapoo Lodge.
+Ms. Effie’s has a kitchen with a stove, oven, microwave, and refrigerator.
+However, Ms. Effie’s kitchen does not currently have any cooking or eating utensils or other supplies.
 If you plan to store any food while at camp, please store it in one of those kitchens.
+Do not bring food to any of the sleeping areas.
 Keep the food in rodent-proof containers, mark it with your name, and take leftovers with you when you leave.

 Lodging